 Parameter Setting SA Num Type the number (from the Smart Alarm States table) of the Smart Alarm for which this source is an input.
 Status Set to Enabled.
 System Value Set to the required value (Bus Voltage, Rectifier Current, Load Current, Battery Current, Battery Temperature, Load Power, System Power, Ah Discharged, Number Of Rectifiers Failed, Number Of Rectifiers Comms Lost, AC Voltage, DC Input Voltage, Rectifier Input Voltage, Battery Time Remaining, Battery Health, Alternative Source Current, Solar Current, Solar Power, Generator Power, Highest Rectifier Heatsink Temperature, Fuel Level, Generator Backup Time, Fuel Remaining Time, Smart Analog, Energy Meter, Power Meter, Current Meter, Voltage Meter, Operating Voltage).
 System Value Index Where the System Value is in a table of values, the position in this table.
 This applies to Smart Analog, Energy Meter, Power Meter, Current Meter, and Voltage Meter items.
-Threshold Type Set to either: 7.
-High - the System Value Source will be true when the System Value goes above the Threshold.
+Threshold Type Set to either: High - the System Value Source will be true when the System Value goes above the Threshold.
 Low - the System Value Source will be true when the System Value goes below the Threshold.
 Threshold The System Value Source will be true when the System Value goes above or below (depending on the Threshold Type) this value.
-Hysteresis Determines when an active System Value Source will become false: If Threshold Type is set to Low the System Value Source will become false when the System Value goes above Threshold + Hysteresis .
+Hysteresis Determines when an active System Value Source will become false: If Threshold Type is set to Low the System Value Source will become false when the System Value goes above Threshold + Hysteresis.
 If Threshold Type is set to High the System Value Source will become false when the System Value goes below Threshold - Hysteresis .
 Invert The source is inverted before it is used to trigger the Smart Alarm .
 The Smart Alarm will be triggered when the source becomes inactive.
 Invert The source is inverted before it is used to trigger the Smart Alarm .
 The Smart Alarm will be triggered when the source becomes inactive.
 Active Count Sets the number of transitions before the Smart Alarm becomes active.
 E.g. If this is set to 2, then two inactive to active transitions are required before the Smart Alarm becomes active.
 Trigger Specify how the source is used to trigger the Smart Alarm .
 Level - triggered as long as the source is active.
 Edge Set - triggered when the source becomes active.
 Edge Reset - triggered when the source becomes inactive Edge Latch - triggered when the source becomes active.
 The Smart Alarm remains active as long as the source is active.

-Manual Sources

-Parameter Setting

-SA Num Type the number (from the Smart Alarm States table) of the Smart Alarm for which this source is an input.
+Manual Sources Parameter Setting SA Num Type the number (from the Smart Alarm States table) of the Smart Alarm for which this source is an input.
 Status Set to Enabled.
 Invert The source is inverted before it is used to trigger the Smart Alarm .
 The Smart Alarm will be triggered when the source becomes inactive.
 Trigger Specify how the source is used to trigger the Smart Alarm .
 Level - triggered as long as the source is active.
 Edge Set - triggered when the source becomes active.
 Edge Reset - triggered when the source becomes inactive Edge Latch - triggered when the source becomes active.
 The Smart Alarm remains active as long as the source is active.
+Period If this setting is non-zero, the source will oscillate at this period.
+Alarm recognition and de-recognition times will affect the duty cycle of the alarm.